 ELMWSA's Mission: to protect public health and safety and promote the economic well-being of the City of East Lansing and Meridian Township through the provision of a safe, sufficient, reliable, pleasing and economical public water supply.

-East Lansing-Meridian Water & Sewer Authority Board of Trustees Notice of Electronic Meeting
+East Lansing-Meridian Water and Sewer Authority Special Meeting

-Please take notice that the Board of Trustees of the East Lansing - Meridian Water and Sewer Authority ("Authority Board") will hold a public meeting at 7:30 a.m., on Thursday, May 21, 2020 by convening the Authority Board through remote electronic access as provided in this Notice.
-Proceedings conducted at this meeting are pursuant to the provisions of the Michigan Open Meetings Act and Executive Order 2020-75 and Executive Order 2020-77 issued by Governor Gretchen Whitmer.
+Please take notice that the Board of Trustees of the East Lansing – Meridian Water and Sewer Authority (“Authority Board”) will hold a public meeting at 7:30 a.m., on Thursday, June 18, 2020 by convening the Authority Board through remote electronic access as provided in this Notice.
+Proceedings conducted at this meeting are pursuant to the provisions of the Michigan Open Meetings Act and Executive Order 2020-75 issued by Gov. Gretchen Whitmer.